wix-incubator/wix-code-docs/wix-bookings-frontend/wix-bookings-frontend/guides/Shareable Booking Calendar Links.md

 # Shareable Bookings Calendar Links

-With booking calendar page [query parameters](#query-parameters), you can:
+With shareable booking calendar page links, you can:

 + Create a link to a Wix site's [booking calendar page](https://support.wix.com/en/article/wix-bookings-customizing-your-calendar-page) with preset values you choose.
 + Create a link for rescheduling a specific existing booking.

 ## Introduction

 When a site visitor navigates to make a booking on a Wix site, they are taken to a booking calendar page.
-Here they select their preferences for the date and time of their booking.
+Here, they select their preferences for the date and time of their booking.
 Depending on the site's settings, they may also be able to select a time zone, and filter by location and staff member.

 When the booking calendar page opens, the calendar typically appears with a default date, time, and time zone based on the site's settings.
 No location or staff member filters are selected.

-With query parameters, you can create and share a direct link to a booking calendar page with customized pre-filled default values of your choice.
+With [query parameters](#query-parameters), you can create and share a direct link to a booking calendar page with customized pre-filled default values of your choice.
 A site visitor who visits the page via your custom link can still change their selections, but the values you define appear as default choices.

 Using query parameters, you can select default values for these fields: